alextheis/Orbit2Vec/source/index.rst

 Orbit2Vec Documentation
 =======================

-Welcome to the documentation for Orbit2Vec!
+Welcome to the Orbit2Vec documentation.
+Use the navigation below to explore the API reference generated directly from the code's docstrings.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: API Reference

    group
    orbit2vec